dlesbre/mlpp/README.md

 ### Basic syntax

-The preprocessor instructions are wrapped between "{% " and " %}" (note the space).
+The preprocessor instructions are wrapped between "{%" and "%}".
 These tokens can be changed if they conflict with the syntax of the file's langage.

 Preprocessor instructions are split in three categories :